 - People-oriented: The real product of an XPS program is a capacity for change rather than a physical technology.

-For all these reasons there is a need to develop more flexible, yet helpful, frameworks for the program management of an XPS.
-While the project-based perspective of Program Management Theory is rightly criticised for being too rigid and uniform to fit a strategic program such as the XPS.
+For all these reasons, there is a need to develop more flexible yet helpful frameworks for the program management of an XPS.
+The project-based perspective of Program Management Theory is rightly criticized for being too rigid and uniform to fit a strategic program such as the XPS.
 The strategic perspective, on the other hand, is too vague and leaves XPS practitioners with little help other than advice to focus on competence building and to allow for different approaches.
 By adapting the well-developed program management frameworks from the project perspective to the peculiarities of the XPS as a strategic program, I developed and proposed the following framework:

-To download the whole paper please find it in my publications page or at JPPPM Vol.3 No. 1..
 Cite this paper: Netland, T. H. (2012) Managing strategic improvement programs: the XPS program management framework.
-Journal of Project, Program and Portfolio Management, 3, 31 – 44.o
+Journal of Project, Program and Portfolio Management, 3, 31 – 44.

 - Gray, R. J. (1997) Alternative approaches to programme management.
 International Journal of Project Management, 15, 5-9.